lachlan-00/ampache-administrator/README.md

 ## Files for Ampache Users

+### setup-workspace.sh

+Just want to pull down ampache code repos and start patching?

+If you don't have composer installed to `/usr/local/bin/composer` then it will be saved to `./docker/composer`

+Clone Ampache develop to `./ampache-develop` and then clone Ampache master to `./ampache-master`

 ### setup-docker.sh

 Docker-compose setup allowing you locally run Ampache on php 7.4, 8.0 and 8.1